Guest post by Mark Skoskiewicz, founder of MyGuru

-Although, as a side note, it’s less important than most people assume ”“ you don’t need a 770 to go to Harvard and the GMAT really is just one of about 5 key elements to the application.
+However, you don’t need a 770 to go to Harvard Business School, and the GMAT is just one of about five key elements to the application.
 But, this blog post is about GMAT prep options, so I’ll stick to that.

-There are fundamentally three ways to study for the GMAT:
+There are three common ways to study for the GMAT:

 1) Study on your own